amol-khedekar/NovaLearn/README.md

-### LEARNER
+### ADMIN
-- As a learner, you can:
+- As an admin, you can:
-  - Create a new account and login to the LMS
+  - Add and manage professors
-  - Browse the available course list and specific learning contents
+  - Manage users and learners
-  - Access user dashboard with metrics such as Total no of Learners, Courses, Most Liked Courses, and Total Chapters.
+  - Add new courses and chapters
-  - Manage your wishlist and enroll in new courses
+  - View lists of professors, courses, and users
-  - Check your enrolled and favorite courses
+  - Accept or reject professor registrations
-  - View and edit your profile details
+  - Access admin dashboard with metrics such as Total no of Professors, Users, Learners, Courses, Most Liked Courses, and Total Chapters.

 # Technology Stack -
 * **Languages**: Java, Typescript